MESH-Research/knowledge-commons-works/README.md

 docker-compose --file docker-compose.dev.yml stop
 ```

-[!WARNING]
+> [!Caution]
-Do not use the `docker-compose down` command unless you want the containers to be destroyed.
+> Do not use the `docker-compose down` command unless you want the containers to be destroyed.
 This will destroy all data in your database and all OpenSearch indexes.
 YOU DO NOT WANT TO DO THIS!

 If you need to restart the main Flask application (e.g., after making configuration changes) you can do so by running the following command inside the `web-ui` container: